-The President of the Republic received the credentials of the new Ambassador of Indonesia
+The President of the Republic receives the credentials of the new Ambassador of Indonesia

 The President of the Republic of Cyprus, Mr Nicos Anastasiades, received today during a formal ceremony at the Presidential Palace the credentials of the new Ambassador of the Republic of Indonesia, Dr R.A.
 Esti Andayani, to the Republic of Cyprus.